#11: Investing in the Red Zone: Commercial Open Source and Bear Markets

 Capital, thoughtfully applied to COSS businesses in bad times, is a big countercyclical advantage.

-75% (30 out of 40) of OSS projects behind COSSCI companies were started during recessions
+75% (30 out of 40) of OSS projects behind COSSI companies were started during recessions

-Finally, in applying this analysis to the COSSCI data, 30 out of 40 of the OSS projects behind COSSCI companies were started during recessions.
+Finally, in applying this analysis to our COSSI data, 30 + out of 45 of the OSS projects behind COSSI companies were started during recessions.

-The 10 companies/projects that were not started during recessions are: Alfresco, Confluent (Kafka), Docker, ForgeRock (OpenSSO), GitHub (Git), Instructure (CanvasCMS), MySQL AB, Puppet Labs and Sourcefire (Snort).
+The 10 companies/projects that were not started during recessions: Alfresco, Confluent (Kafka), Docker, ForgeRock (OpenSSO), GitHub (Git), Instructure (CanvasCMS), MySQL AB, Puppet Labs and Sourcefire (Snort).

-Based on the current snapshot valuation of COSSCI overall, this group of companies represents about $20B in value captured relative to the $150B total across all 40 COSSCI companies today.
+Based on the current snapshot valuation of COSSI overall, this group of companies represents about $20B in value captured relative to the $150B total across all 45 ~ COSSI companies today.